pypi/warehouse/docs/api-reference/xml-rpc.rst

    recommended, and existing consumers of the API should migrate to the RSS and/or JSON APIs instead.

+   Users of this API are **strongly** encouraged to subscribe to the pypi-announce_ mailing list for notices as we begin the process of removing XML-RPC from PyPI.

 Example usage::

   >>> import xmlrpclib